Operational Alignment · Nonprofits

 No - and that's exactly why this model exists.
 A 90-day engagement gives you experienced operational leadership without the cost or commitment of a full-time hire.
 It's designed for organizations that need more than a consultant but aren't ready - or aren't able - to bring someone on permanently.
 Many organizations use this engagement to get clarity on what they actually need before making any long-term staffing decisions.

 Some consultants operate alone.
 Karen doesn't have to.
-When an engagement calls for it — strategic direction, leadership development, brand clarity, or organizational alignment — Karen works in connection with eyeBrand, an 11-year consulting practice with deep experience in mission-driven organizations.
+When an engagement calls for it - strategic direction, leadership development, brand clarity, or organizational alignment - Karen works in connection with eyeBrand, a 10+ year consulting practice that works with mission-driven organizations.